 If you’ve just launched your SaaS app and don’t have a lot of traffic to convert into inbound leads, outbound is your best shot.
 You can look out for ideal customers and prospects on social networks where your prospects spend time, and capture their contact information.
 Once you’ve captured a lead to approach, spend time on enriching their data, which will help you further personalize your outreach.

 Once you have a large enough list of leads – enroll them into nurturing sequences so you can later convert them.
 You can use sales engagement tools – where you simply can drop an Excel/CSV sheet with your prospects’ data and use it to automate and personalize your outreach.
 Outreach enables you to engage and convert your prospects as part of your SaaS outbound sales.

-Convert and onboard users
+Step 3: Convert and onboard users

 Both in case of inbound and outbound leads, you’ll have to find ways to convert your leads and prospects into product trials.
 Majority of leads are unsure whether they want to pay for your product outright without knowing if it’s of any value to them.
 Trials help convert such customers by offering them free usage until a certain extent or time.
 When you generate inbound leads – optimize your channels to directly convert them into trial customers.

 Similarly with outbound leads, reach out and offer them additional benefits along with the trial so they’re motivated to act.
 Follow-up with them multiple times, to ensure you’re on the top of their mind, and have better chances to convert them.